downfromthetrees/the_magic_eye/docs/settings.md

 Note: NSFW animated media will only be processed in NSFW communities, as it relies on the un-censored thumbnail.

+Videos/gifs with a pure black/single colour starting frame will be ignored.

 ## Set the tolerance

     "similarityTolerance": 5,